 A couple of years later, Jack Kirby, the "King of Comics" defected from Marvel and began creating new worlds at DC Comics.
 It wasn't his first time there and they'd always had a successful relationship in the past.
 Jack wanted to edit comics (not just make all his own), so he floated the idea to DC that maybe it might be a good idea to bring back Superman's most famous rival - under their control!
 While Jack didn't get to edit the comic, they did manage a deal with Fawcett and brought the Original Captain Marvel under the DC Banner in December of 1972:

 In 1977, Carol Danvers, supporting character to Mar-Vell, got caught in a blast alongside Captain Marvel and received super-powers much like the Kree captain.
-She adopted the monkier "Ms. Marvel", and - later - "Binary" when she was drawing the power equivalent of a star (for more on Carol's entire history, see my page on the History of the Marvel (Comics) Universe), courtesy of an alien race's experimentation on her.
+She adopted the monkier "Ms. Marvel", and - later - "Binary" when she was drawing the power equivalent of a star, courtesy of an alien race's experimentation on her.

 And in 1982, after Marvel canceled the "Captain Marvel" title, Mar-Vell dies from cancer: